 - Next, move on to the Identity section and connect your business Instagram account if you have one.
 However, note that in this case, it’s not required.
 Facebook will still let you run these particular ads on Instagram without an account there.

 - Select and fine-tune your ad creative as desired in the Format section.

 - The last step is to link your bot in the Messenger Setup section.
 Choose the Start conversations module, then click Create chat.
 Then:

-- Then, sign into Chatfuel in another tab.
-Create corresponding blocks for each possible answer to the opening question.
+- Confirm and submit your ad.
+Then, sign into Chatfuel in another tab.
+Create corresponding bot blocks for each possible answer to the opening question.

 💡 Note: Rest easy!
 Facebook is looking out for you and your ROI. 🙏🏻 They’ll only serve these ads to people who have Messenger installed.
 They won’t waste any of your ad spend by showing them to users who don’t already have the app on their device.